celestine-o/Akaraike-API/README.md

 ### Error Handling

-Klerc app uses conventional HTTP response code to indicate success and failure of an API request, errors are returned as JSON objects in the format
+Akaraike-API uses conventional HTTP response code to indicate success and failure of an API request, errors are returned as JSON objects in the format

 {
     "success": False,